MechanicalGirlDev/xplorer/README.md

 # xplorer

-A Discord bot written in Rust that collects and shares academic papers and articles from various sources like arXiv.
+A Discord bot written in Rust that collects and shares academic papers and articles from various sources.

 ## Architecture